 n1-standard-8 cost + SLES image cost =

 $0.379998 + $0.11 = $0.49 per hour

-Preemptible instances do not reduce the costs of premium images and do not change the way that you are billed for the use of those images.
-If Compute Engine terminates a preemptible instance that runs a premium image, you are billed for that image as if you terminated the instance yourself.
+Spot VMs (and preemptible VMs) do not reduce the costs of premium images and do not change the way that you are billed for the use of those images.
+If Compute Engine terminates the Spot VMs (or preemptible VMs) that run a premium image, you are billed for that image as if you terminated the instance yourself.
 The charges for minimum usage still apply, and bills for premium images are still calculated by rounding up to the nearest usage increment.

 Red Hat Enterprise Linux (RHEL) and RHEL for SAP images